-- ^ Director. - + Named Executive Officer. - (a) Includes 974,823 shares of Class B Stock issuable upon conversion of shares of Class A Stock beneficially owned. - (b) Less than 1%. - (c) Includes 5,200 shares of Class B Stock held for the account of a number of beneficial owners in which Mr. Gayner disclaims beneficial ownership. - (d) See Table of "Principal Holders of Stock" on page 16. - (e) Includes 2,000 shares Mr. Jones has the right to purchase, pursuant to stock options. - (f) Class A shares held in a trust for Mr. O'Shaughnessy's spouse.
++ Named Executive Officer.

+(a) The calculations in this table relating to percentage of Class B Stock include 964,001 shares of Class B Stock issuable upon conversion of shares of Class A Stock.

+- (b) Less than 1%. - (c) Includes 5,200 shares of Class B Stock held for the account of a number of beneficial owners in which Mr. Gayner disclaims beneficial ownership. - (d) See Table of "Principal Holders of Stock" on page 14. - (e) Includes 3,090 shares Mr. Jones has the right to purchase, pursuant to stock options. - (f) Class A shares held in a trust for Mr. O'Shaughnessy's spouse.
 Class B stock include 16,075 shares held in trusts for the benefit of Mr. O'Shaughnessy's spouse and children.
-He is neither a trustee nor a beneficiary of such trusts and disclaims beneficial ownership. - (g) Includes 50,000 shares Mr. Rosen has the right to purchase, pursuant to stock options.
-In addition to the stock set forth above, Mr. Rosen holds 7,206 shares of Kaplan stock, which represents less than 1% of the total outstanding stock of Kaplan, Inc. - (h) Shares are held in a revocable trust. - (i) Includes 3,000 shares of Class B Stock, which Directors and executive officers have the right to purchase, pursuant to stock options, and shares of restricted stock awarded to executive officers in accordance with the Graham Holdings Company Incentive Compensation Plan.
-It does not include 254,881 shares of Class B Stock held as of December 31, 2014, by the trustee of various savings plans maintained by the Company and its business units over which the trustee has voting and investment powers.
+He is neither a trustee nor a beneficiary of such trusts and disclaims beneficial ownership.
+Includes 12,876 shares Mr. O'Shaughnessy has the right to purchase, pursuant to stock options. - (g) Includes 1,545 shares Mr. Rosberg has the right to purchase, pursuant to stock options. - (h) Includes 77,258 shares Mr. Rosen has the right to purchase, pursuant to stock options.
+In addition to the stock set forth above, Mr. Rosen holds 7,206 shares of Kaplan stock, which represents less than 1% of the total outstanding stock of Kaplan, Inc. - (i) Shares are held in a revocable trust. - (j) Includes 104,069 shares of Class B Stock, which Directors and executive officers have the right to purchase, pursuant to stock options, and shares of restricted stock awarded to executive officers in accordance with the Graham Holdings Company Incentive Compensation Plan.
+It does not include 13,740 shares of Class B Stock held as of December 31, 2015, by the trustee of various savings plans maintained by the Company and its business units over which the trustee has voting and investment powers.